 To be classified as a full-time student in the fall and spring semesters, undergraduates must be enrolled in a minimum of 12 credit hours by the end of the drop/add period.
+Full-time enrollment for the graduate program is six credit hours per term.
 Full-time status in the summer term is enrollment in at least six credit hours.
 Students registered for fewer than 12 credit hours are classified as part-time and charged tuition based upon the number of credit hours in which they are enrolled.
 Eligibility for many forms of financial aid, participation on intercollegiate varsity sports teams and maintaining certain visa statuses for international students requires full-time status.